analystwil/Waste_Management/README.md

 We are still narrowing down the Machine Learning model that will be used for this analysis, below are some models that we are deciding from.

 Classification
-- Will assist in making a recommendation.
-RBM – unsupervised learning, monitor a system, building a binary recommendation system, or working with a specific set of data
 - Monitor population to gauge frequency of trash pickup Arima – time series model, categorizes moving averages and auto-regression
 - Predict how much garbage is going to be generated, could be accurate for the next 4-5 years
 - Moving average – if it hits a certain point, this would be the impact of trash Linear Regression